Methods of Tree Pruning

 2. CROWN THINNING

 Crown thinning is a pruning technique fundamentally used in hardwood trees.
-It involves the selective removal of stem and branches throughout the crown, with the purpose of increasing the light penetration and the air circulation throughout the crown of a tree.
-Consider that if you remove too many branches from the center of the crown that can negatively affect the tree and make its structure weak and poor.
+It involves the selective removal of stems and branches throughout the crown, with the purpose of increasing light penetration and air circulation throughout the crown of a tree.
+Consider that if you remove too many branches from the center of the crown, that can negatively affect the tree and make its structure weak and poor.
 Crown thinning is responsible for opening up the foliage of a tree and helps maintain the tree’s natural shape by reducing weight on its heavy limbs.
 Usually, crown thinning is done by removing no more than ¼ of the tree’s live foliage.

 3. CROWN REDUCTION